Now, Voyager: Production

 Filming ran from April 7 to June 23 of 1942 as producer Hal B. Wallis made Now, Voyager his first independent production at Warner Bros. under a new arrangement with the studio.
 He took an active role in the production, including casting decisions.
 The initial choices for Charlotte were Irene Dunne, Norma Shearer, and Ginger Rogers.
 When Bette Davis learned about the project, she campaigned for and won the role.
 More than any other of her previous films, Davis became absorbed in the role, not only reading the original novel, but also becoming involved in details such as choosing her wardrobe personally.
 Consulting with designer Orry-Kelly, she suggested a drab outfit, including an ugly foulard dress for Charlotte initially, to contrast with the stylish, "timeless" creations that mark her later appearance on the cruise ship.

 Throughout the film, Henreid uses the familiarity of sharing a cigarette, with the famous two-cigarette scene, being used as his introduction to a lonely woman.

 The choice of Davis's leading men became important, as well.
-Davis was aghast at the initial costume and makeup tests of Austrian actor Paul Henreid; she thought the "slicked back" gigolo-like appearance made him look "just like Valentino."
+Davis was aghast at the initial costume and makeup tests of Austrian actor Paul Henreid, who later worked on Casablanca that same year; she thought the "slicked back" gigolo-like appearance made him look "just like Valentino."
 Henreid was similarly uncomfortable with the brilliantine image, and when Davis insisted on another screen test with a more natural hairstyle, he was finally accepted as the choice for her screen lover.
 In her 1987 memoir, This 'N That, Davis revealed that co-star Claude Rains (with whom she also shared the screen in Juarez, Mr. Skeffington, and Deception) was her favorite co-star.
 She remained close friends with both Henreid and Rains for the rest of her life.

 Initial production of the Prouty novel had to take into account that European locales would not be possible in the midst of World War II, despite the novelist's insistence on using Italy as the main setting.
 Prouty's quirky demands for vibrant colors and flashbacks shot in black and white with subtitles were similarly disregarded.
 Principal photography was shifted to Warner's sound stage 18 and various locations around California, including the San Bernardino National Forest, while European scenes were replaced by stock footage of Brazil.
 One of the primary reasons for Davis being interested in the original project was that photography would also take place in her hometown of Boston.
 Other locations of filming include Harvard Medical School in Roxbury, Massachusetts, Laguna Beach, Whitley Avenue, and other streets around Boston.